material-motion/material-motion/specifications/runtime.md

 ## Intention

-Intention is a type of Plan as far as the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern is concerned.
+Intention is a type of Plan in terms of the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern.

+An Intention instance could be a named object with no data, e.g. SquishableIntention.

+Another Intention instance might have data, such as `fromValue`, `toValue`, and an `easingCurve`.

+Emphasis: recall from [Plan/Fulfillment](../concepts/plan-fulfillment.md) that an Intention (the Plan) does not fulfill itself.

 ## Commit Plans